PhalconEye/documentation/en/reference/developer/configuration.rst

 Stages
 ------
-Stages allows you to set different configuration per virtual host, server, etc. From stock CMS has two stages: "development" and "production".
+Stages allow you to set different configuration per virtual host, server, etc. By default, PhalconEye comes with two stages: "development" and "production".
 CMS is bundled with "development" stage, this is defined in '/public/.htaccess' file:

 .. code-block:: apache

     SetEnv PHALCONEYE_STAGE development

-If stage isn't defined "production" is used.
+If a stage isn't defined "production" will be used.
-You are allowed to add any stage you want, just create new directory inside 'config' directory and set default configuration.
+You are allowed to add as many stages as you want, just create new directory inside 'config' folder and set default configuration.

 Config files
 ------------
-Configuration contains two default files, that is necessary for system:
+Configuration contains two default files, which are necessary for the system:

 1. application.php - contains main settings for application (cache, view, logging, etc).
-Most of this settings you can find in |phalcon_documentation|.
+You can find most of these settings in |phalcon_documentation|.

 .. code-block:: php